objectionary/eo/README.md

       sum

 ```
-In this example the `args` array is used that consists of the CLI parameters passed to the program.
+In this example, the `args` array is used that consists of the CLI parameters passed to the program.
 The array of numbers passed into the program is reduced into the sum of its elements.
 ###### Running
 ```
 IN$: ./run.sh 1 2 3 4 5